Riau Islands: Ethnicity

 Riau Islands is a very diverse and multi-ethnic province.
-Owing to its proximity to Singapore, many people from other parts of Indonesia has migrated to the province.
-As of 2010, the ethnic groups in Riau Island consist of Malays (33.71%), Javanese (23.19%), Batak (11.48%), Minangkabau (8.71%), and Chinese (7.69%).
+Owing to its proximity to Singapore, many people from other parts of Indonesia have migrated to the province.
+As of 2010, the ethnic groups in Riau Island consist of Malays (30.23%), Javanese (24.55%), Batak (12.48%), Minangkabau (9.72%), and Chinese (7.70%).

 The Malays are the largest ethnic group with a composition of 33.71% of the entire population of the Riau Islands.
 They are the native people of the Riau Archipelago.
 From the ancient times, the Riau Archipelago is considered the hub of Malay cultures.
 In the past, several Malay kingdoms and sultanates existed in the archipelago, the most notably being the Riau-Lingga Sultanate.
 A major sub-group of the Malay inhabiting the province is the Orang Laut (lit. 'sea people').
 The Orang Laut are Malays who are Nomadic in nature and have a rich marine culture.
 Presently, many Orang Laut have settled in coastal areas of the province.
 The Orang Laut are encompasses of numerous tribes and groups inhabiting the islands and estuaries in the Riau-Lingga Archipelagos, the Tudjuh Archipelago, the Batam Archipelago, and the coasts and offshore islands of eastern Sumatra, southern Malaysia Peninsula and Singapore.
 The geographical condition of the Riau Islands, which has almost 99% of its area as water, has made quite a number of Orang Laut groups living in this area.
 In the Riau Islands, the Orang Laut are usually found in islands and river mouths.
 The Orang Laut are boat-dwelling tribe with main livelihoods as fish finders and other marine animals, such as tripang (sea cucumber).
 This subsystem economic model is the characteristic of their culture.
 Since the implementation of the policy of relocation of settlements by the Indonesian Government in the late 1980s to the early 1990s, the customs of the Orang Laut are gradually disappearing.
 Then there is also a minority of Orang Darat (lit. 'land people') on the island of Rempang whose population is threatened with extinction.
 Previously, they were spread from the islands of Batam to Galang.
 Unlike the Orang Laut, who lived and depended on marine resources, the Orang Darat lived inland and relied on natural resources.
 Their residences are huts with coconut palm frond roofs, without walls and only on the ground.
 The Orang Darat lived nomadically and survived by hunting and bartering natural resources with Chinese traders.

 Chinese junks Sin Tong Heng and Tek Hwa Seng in the Sambu Island, Singapore Strait, c.
 1936.
 The Chinese have inhabited the Riau Islands since the late 18th century.